 OCA Beauty Courses Online - The Easy Way to Learn

 So, it’s pretty clear that it’s essential to know what you’re training for when joining the beauty industry, as you want to be sure you’re doing work you enjoy.
-Once you are sure about which direction to take, our video-based, CPD-accredited training does the job of obtaining the necessary skills in a cinch!
+Once you are sure about which direction to take, our video-based, CPD-Endorsed training does the job of obtaining the necessary skills in a cinch!

 Need convincing?
 Then take a look at our student study demo that shows how our next-level learning works and what it’s like to be an OCA student.
-Alternatively, take a look at our website www.onlinecoursesaustralia.edu.au where you’ll find professional training covering 20+ industries and information about how every course comes with 1-to-1 mentoring support every day of the week.
+Alternatively, please take a look at our website www.onlinecoursesaustralia.edu.au where you’ll find professional training covering 20+ industries and information about how every course comes with 1-to-1 mentoring support every day of the week.

 However, if you’d like to speak to us about your needs directly, call us on 1300 611 404 or email us at firstname.lastname@example.org, and we’ll do our best to answer as quickly as we can.